Raphkitue/companion-module-ltn-schedule/companion/HELP.md

 # LTN Schedule

-LTN Schedule delivers simplified workflows for creating 24/7 linear programs from archived content and live elements, with ad management.
+LTN Schedule is part of LTN Lift, a solution for flexible broadcast workflows.
+It is an LTN-hosted playout solution that gives channel creators the modular tools to rapidly scale and uniquely reach cross-platform audiences more efficiently, driving greater revenue.
+LTN Lift simplifies mixing pre-recorded assets and live sources programming distributed across all digital platforms, including FAST.
+Increase subscribers while reducing churn.
+Deliver the right ad markers to the right platforms.
+More infos available on the LTN website: https://ltnglobal.com/

 ## Configuration

 To get a pair of credentials for the Schedule API, create a new user in the Schedule UI and assign the api user role to it.
 You can then use it to connect through this companion module.

 | Setting          | Description                                                     |
 |------------------|-----------------------------------------------------------------|